 - Poor behavior: addiction may cause a person to take part in activities or to take risks that a person may not otherwise engage in.

-- Strain on personal relationships: as people become afflicted with substance abuse, many find their personal lives are affected.
+- The strain on personal relationships: as people become afflicted with substance abuse, many find their personal lives are affected.
 People close to addicted individuals may want to help stop abuse and addicted individuals may feel attacked or threatened.

 - Tolerance: prolonged substance abuse often fosters tolerance, which means a person no longer feels the effects of the substance (in this case, alcohol).
 This usually causes the person to drink higher amounts more frequently.